hmel/lamassu-dispenser/README.md

 lamassu-dispenser
 =================

-For interfacing with the bill dispenser
+For interfacing with the bill dispenser.
+This package is meant to run on a dedicated hardware board connected directly to the bill dispenser inside the vault.